jeertmans/jeertmans.github.io/_posts/2025-05-27-icmlcn-presentation.md

 At ICMLCN 2025, I presented our paper
 *Towards Generative Ray Path Sampling for Faster Point-to-Point Ray Tracing*
 {% cite Eert2505:Comparing %}.
-This work is the result of a collaboration with Pr.
-Degli-Esposti's laboratory from University of Bologna, where I worked for 4 months in late 2024.
+This work is the result of a collaboration with Professors Vittorio Degli-Esposti and Enrico Maria Vitucci's laboratory from University of Bologna, where I worked for 4 months in late 2024.
 In this work, we introduce a novel Machine Learning approach to Ray Tracing: sampling path candidates using a generative model.
 The core motivation is to avoid the